If you made any changes in Pure these will be visible here soon.

 Research interests

 To understand evolution we use a range of tools, from computer models to model organisms, with a focus on experimental evolution.
-With these tools we ask questions at a range of evolutionary scales, from single mutations to comparisons among species.
+With these tools we ask questions at a range of scales, from single mutations to comparisons among species.

 Microbiome evolution